 Motorcyclists are much more likely to suffer serious injuries in a crash than passenger vehicle occupants.
 Sadly, a large number of motorcycle accidents are caused by other drivers.
-If you have been hurt in a motorcycle accident that was someone else’s fault, contact The Janda Law Firm today.
-Our Las Vegas motorcycle accident attorney offers a unique combination of medical and legal knowledge that could benefit you in filing a claim for compensation, as Dr. Paul Janda is both a lawyer and a board-certified neurologist – the only one in the state of Nevada.
+If you have been hurt in a motorcycle accident that was someone else’s fault, contact a personal injury lawyer at the Janda Law firm today.
+Our Las Vegas motorcycle accident attorneys offer a unique combination of medical and legal knowledge that could benefit you in filing a claim for compensation, as Dr. Paul Janda is both a lawyer and a board-certified neurologist – the only one in the state of Nevada.

 Motorcycle riders face a higher risk of serious injury or death in a crash than passenger vehicle occupants.
 Motorcycles differ from cars in several ways that leave riders more vulnerable to injuries:

 Motorcycle accidents can be devastating and catastrophic.
 Unlike passenger vehicles, which are protected by heavy metal shells, motorcyclists are vulnerable to the elements during a collision.
 As a result, these accidents often lead to debilitating and sometimes life-threatening injuries, such as the following.

 If you are injured in a motorcycle accident, you can experience serious physical, emotional, and financial hardship.
 In these situations, you may wonder how you can expect to recover from the trauma of the accident.

 Nevada offers several legal pathways for injured motorcyclists to recover compensation.
 However, your optimal claim will depend on the cause of your motorcycle collision.